 You are going to learn how to build your best, strongest lifts and we are going to have the best time doing it.

 Did someone say prizes?
 We love giving away prizes!
-We are thrilled to partner with GRRRL Clothing, Iron Strong Jewelry, and Stupid Easy Paleo to award our winners very cool gym gear and beautiful, handmade jewelry.
+We are thrilled to partner with GRRRL Clothing, Iron Strong Jewelry, Stupid Easy Paleo, and Girls Who Powerlift to award our winners very cool gym gear and beautiful, handmade jewelry.
 And the prizes go to(!):

 Strongest Lifter, determined by Wilks scoring, an algorithm that accounts for gender, bodyweight, and pounds lifted to level the playing field.